The day you decide you want to try and have a baby is an exciting one.

 It focuses on the “Fertility Awareness Method”, which is a proven method for preventing and encouraging pregnancy.
 It’s a simple method, but it works.
 I highly recommend that every woman reads this book to better understand themselves.

 This is one of the most innovative tools available to help women get pregnant.
 I heard about it while I was pregnant with Oliver, and I just thought it seemed like the most amazing tool.
+Here is a story about a mom who struggled with infertility and was able to conceive using it!

 Basically, it’s a bracelet that you wear while you sleep.
 During that time, it tracks your sleep, body temperature, and other variables to help identify the five most fertile days of your cycle so you know when to try and conceive.
 It has been shown to nearly double your chances of getting pregnant, which is pretty amazing.